ellew00ds/itg-packs-db/README.md

-# In The Groove Packs Database
+# StepMania Packs Database
-Source code for In The Groove packs database, containing song information by pack.
-[This site can be used](https://search.stepmaniaonline.net/) as inspiration.
+Source code for the song pack parser for a StepMania packs database called [Fit Up Your Style](https://fitupyourstyle.com/), containing song information by pack.
+[This site was used](https://search.stepmaniaonline.net/) as inspiration.

 ## Installing
 From the Terminal, clone this repo onto your computer with: